 Applications that do not receive funding generally fall into one of two categories: ineligible or declined.

 An application is marked ineligible if it is not complete or does not comply with the eligibility requirements of a particular grant program.
-A rating of ineligible is typically made by staff early in the review process.
-However, an application can be marked ineligible at any time during the review process.
+An application can be marked ineligible at any time during the review process.